 While it is understandable that the finish of the sunk mesh may not be as consistent as you would have on a normal wall where the access is ok – here it may be rather awkward, which would mean you may have to do a little touch-up basecoat once the first layer has dried.

 Finishing off the DPC insulation with mosaic render

 For the mosaic render you can use a number of our primer range, but we suggest going for the EWI-330 Mineral or Acrylic Primer.
 This will be quite robust given the top-coat that is going to be applied.

 Depending on the area that is being insulated you may only need 1 or 2 buckets of the mosaic render.
 We recommend you use a small trowel as every drop is precious!

-The good thing about the mosaic render is that the little pebbles that are part of its texture can be mixed with various pigments to produce a range of fantastic finishes.
-Please get in touch if you would like to explore some of these render possibilities.
+The good thing about the Mosaic Render is that the little pebbles that are part of its texture can be mixed with various pigments to produce a range of fantastic finishes.
+Please get in touch if you would like to explore some of these possibilities.